mauryaganesh/Hostel-Visiter-Counting/README.md

-Hostel visitor web application using Python-Django framework with HTML, CSS and Bootstrap for User Interface and MySQL and Firebase for database management.
+Hostel visitor counting web application using Python-Django framework with HTML, CSS and Bootstrap for User Interface and MySQL and Firebase for database management.